neverfap-deluxe/nfd-api/content/articles/DONE--INTRO-the-five-principles-of-neverfap-as-they-relate-to-my-life.md

 ---
-  title: "The Five Principles Of Neverfap As They Relate To My Life"
+  title: "The Five Principles Of NeverFap As They Relate To My Life"
   description: "The Five Principles of NeverFap are a series of guidelines which can help you better handle your porn addiction."
   date: 2019-01-07
   draft: false